hydroframe/ospool_parflow/README.md

 for the access point.
 The connection information will be:

     * accesspointname
-    * usename
+    * username

-the access point name they send me was: ap40.uw.osg-htc.org
+the access point name they sent me was: ap40.uw.osg-htc.org
 However, you may be assigned a different access point.